is Muskoka's most popular, largest and longest running outdoor art and

 personal or business property.

-copy of your public liability certificate of insurance with a minimum
+insurance.
+A copy of your public liability certificate of insurance with

-amount of 1 million dollars may be submitted after you have been
+a minimum amount of one million dollars may be submitted after you have

-accepted.
-You are encouraged to name Muskoka Arts & Crafts Inc. as
+been accepted.
+You must name Muskoka Arts & Crafts Inc. as an

 volunteers, directors, agents or representatives are not responsible for